pln-fing-udelar/Mask-Align/README.md

 ### Prepare the Corpus

-Run the following script to download the [Europarl Spanish-English parallel corpus](https://www.statmt.org/europarl/v7/es-en.tgz), do some preprocessing, learn the vocabulary, tokenize the sentences, and split the corpus:
+Run the following script to download the [Europarl Spanish-English parallel corpus](https://www.statmt.org/europarl/v7/es-en.tgz), do some preprocessing, tokenize the sentences, and split the corpus:

 ```bash
 ./scripts/train-mask-align/preprocess_europarl.sh